 The High Atlas Mountains are two hours away from Marrakech and a perfect way to experience the contrasting landscapes in Morocco.
-With rugged terrain accompanied by green valleys and remote Berber villages these areas really feel off the beaten track.
+With rugged terrain accompanied by green valleys and remote Amazigh villages these areas really feel off the beaten track.

 If you’re a keen adventurer then Mount Toubkal is the highest point in North Africa for you to embark on.
 Over 4,000m high the trek normally takes a three-day climb whilst the views are evidently breathtaking!